bylt/franka/README.md

 # Franka

+Franka is a portable programming language implemented as a library.
+While this approach is unconventional it has many
+advantages:

+* There is no new syntax to learn (only a well-documented API).
+* Language bindings allow you to use it from any environment.
+* Franka code can be generated or processed without any additional effort (no need for complex parsers).

 Franka's goal is to bring unity into the fragmented world of software development.
 It provides a platform where software developers, business users and machines can collaborate as equal partners with different strengths but a common goal.